western-wyoming-software-development/sdev1200/population-database/instructions.md

 * Display the average population of all the cities.
 * Display the city with the highest population.
 * Display the city with the lowest population.

+Review [Getting Started with the Population Database Problem](https://mediaplayer.pearsoncmg.com/assets/gaddis_sowp6e_getting_started_with_population_db_prob) VideoNotes.
+You will see the output you should have for this programming challenge as well as the code.